poissonconsulting/ypr/README.md

 There are 18 additional advanced parameters and three scaling parameters.
 From more information type `?ypr_population`.

-The calculations do not account for environmental fluctuations, predator-prey dynamics, angler responses or density-dependent growth.
+The calculations do not account for parameter uncertainty, environmental fluctuations, predator-prey dynamics, angler responses or density-dependent growth.

 ## Demonstration